-Feds: Increase medication-based treatment for opioids
+Trump builds on Obama opioid policy

 - Starbucks CEO apologizes to black men arrested while waiting at Philadelphia store

 Experts have long argued that medication-assisted treatment should be the standard of care for people addicted to heroin and other opioid drugs.
 But acceptance lags.
 Cost is a barrier, as are government regulations.
-Some of the treatment drugs are opioids themselves and there’s no consensus on how long patients should remain in treatment.
+Some of the medications are opioids themselves and there’s no consensus on how long patients should remain in treatment.

 In its final year, the Obama administration pushed through Congress $1 billion for opioid crisis grants to states.
 Of that, $500 million was to be released last year and the other $500 million this year.
 States had to show that their opioid programs are based on clinical evidence, so medication-assisted treatment got a big boost.